persalteas/RNANet/README.md

 ## Command line
 Run `./RNANet.py --3d-folder path/to/3D/data/folder --seq-folder path/to/sequence/data/folder [ - other options ]`.
 It requires solid hardware to run.
-It takes around 15 hours the first time, and 9h then, tested on a server with 32 cores and 48GB of RAM.
+It takes around around 12 to 15 hours the first time, and 1 to 3h then, tested on a server with 32 cores and 48GB of RAM.
 The detailed list of options is below:

 ```